dianabali/DLBCSPJWD01/README.md

 - git --version

 ## Step 1: Clone the project repository
-1. Open Visual Studio Code, then the terminal.
+1. Open Visual Studio Code, create a new folder, then open the terminal.
 2. Run this command to clone the repository `git clone https://github.com/dianabali/DLBCSPJWD01`.
 After that, you will see something like this:

 ![Screenshot](images/gitclone.png)